Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 What is Behavior Chain Analysis used for?

-Behaviour Chain Analysis shows the sequence of ideas, feelings, behaviours, and triggers that lead to negative outcomes.
+Behavior Chain Analysis shows the sequence of ideas, feelings, behaviors, and triggers that lead to negative outcomes.
 It raises awareness of internal processes, which helps people better regulate their emotions, understand patterns, and limit impulsive reactions.

 Is Behavior Chain Analysis part of CBT or DBT?